 - About Parliament: Committees

 What do MPs and Lords do when Parliament is not sitting?

-When Parliament is not sitting, MPs work in their constituencies.
-This work includes holding advice sessions (known as surgeries), dealing with constituency casework and correspondence.
+When Parliament is not sitting, MPs work in their constituencies, including holding surgeries, and dealing with constituency casework and correspondence.
 They may also, for example, attend party conferences and work on party matters, and attend local events.

 Members of the Lords do not represent constituencies.
-Many Lords hold additional jobs outside Parliament which they can devote more time to during recess.
+Many Lords hold additional jobs which they can devote more time to during recess.
 Most members of the House of Lords are not paid a salary, and are only eligible to claim allowances for their attendance at sittings of the House or committees in Westminster.